teamulster2/report/report/05_results_and_discussion/00_result_and_discussion.md

 # Results and discussion

-In this project, a new application has now been implemented that is based on the results of the report from [4].
+In this project, a new application has been implemented that is based on the results of the report from [4].
 As described in the Methodology (3) chapter, a Flutter application is available, that is initially geared and adapted to an Android application.
 This app can